Home

 Area rugs are generally made from wool, silk, olefin (polypropylene), nylon or some blend of these.
 Wool and silk rugs tend to be the priciest, but there are always sales.

-Click on this link for a quick overview of Trends in Carpets & Area Rugs Also, use this handy glossary to help you select the right rugs for your home interior decorating project:
+Use this handy glossary to help you select the right area rugs for your home interior decorating project:

 GLOSSARY